privly/privly.github.io/pages/donate.md

 weight: 4
 ---

 Privly is a <a href="https://www.privly.org/content/privly-gains-non-profit-status" target="_blank">federally recognized non-profit</a> organization.
-Your financial contributions are tax-deductable in the United States.
+Your financial contributions are tax-deductible in the United States.

-Your time is just as valuable as your money, if you have the skills to move us forward, please consider [volunteering your time](http://www.privly.org/content/how-get-started).
+Your time is just as valuable as your money, if you have the skills to move us forward, please consider [joining the development effort.](/pages/join.html)

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
   <h3>Paypal</h3>